-Make sure that the Read, Write, and Execute boxes are checked for the mode that they need to be.
-Click on the “Change Permissions” button.
+Make sure that the Read, Write, and Execute boxes are checked for the mode that they need to be in.

 This should resolve the error message and get everything working again.

-No Such File or Directory
+Method 2: No Such File Or Directory

 For example, let’s say you have a script that is calling a certain plugin.
 If the plugin for some reason was not installed correctly, the files could not be called.
 Try deleting and reinstalling the plugin in question and the same goes for a theme.

 The biggest reason why you see this message is most likely that you are missing a .htaccess file.
 Your website may not have actually created a .htaccess file, but don’t worry, it’s easy to do.
 Follow this guide on how to create the .htaccess file.

-Most of the time, double checking that your API keys match on your website and dashboard will fix the problem.
+Most of the time, double-checking that your API keys match on your website and dashboard will fix the problem.
 If you cannot find a fix for this, contact the plugin or service developer and their support team should be able to help you resolve the problem.